MIYP Stories of Change

 Indonesia

-CHOICE facilitated 3 trainings in Indonesia between 2016 and 2018.
+CHOICE facilitated 4 trainings in Indonesia between 2016 and 2022.
 In 2016, CHOICE facilitated a Youth-Led Advocacy ToT for ARI as part of GUSO.
-The training focused on meaningful youth participation, engagement in Model United Nationals and local advocacy.
+The training focused on MIYP, engagement in Model United Nationals and local advocacy.
 The training brought together 16 young people.
-In 2017, as part of both GUSO and YID, CHOICE conducted a second Meaningful Youth Participation ToT with 6 young people from ARI.
-Finally, in 2018 CHOICE conducted a final ToT with ARI on Youth Leadership where 14 young people joined the training as part of GUSO and YID.
+In 2017, as part of both GUSO and YID, CHOICE conducted a second MIYP ToT with 6 young people from ARI, and in 2018 CHOICE conducted a final ToT with ARI on Youth Leadership where 14 young people joined the training as part of GUSO and YID.

 Mozambique